dletorey/rebuild/src/leets/wheres-your-head-at.md

 ## Basement Jaxx

 On Friday I went to Crystal Palace to see Basement Jaxx.
 I'd applied for an access-wristband so that I could use the accessible queue and toilets.
 When Vicky and went in we went to the accessible queue which just so happened to be the VIP queue (for those that had paid extra).
-The staff manning this quueue were a little confused when I said access please and they gave Vicky and I VIP passes, I then when to the access desk and they were also confused that I'd been given VIP passes so we had a little laugh.
+The staff manning this queue were a little confused when I said access please and they gave Vicky and I VIP passes, I then when to the access desk and they were also confused that I'd been given VIP passes so we had a little laugh.

 ### VIP area